DiPS-Digital-Peer-Initiative/mind-matters-24/_events/natyalaya.markdown

 - Dance Form: Only Indian classical dance forms are allowed (e.g.Bharatanatyam, Kathak, Odissi, Kuchipudi, etc.)
 - Time Limit: Each performance must be between 5 to 7 minutes.
 Exceeding the time limit will lead to deduction of marks.
 - Music: Only pre-recorded music is allowed.
 Participants must bring their music on a pen drive in MP3 format.
 All music need to be submitted to email id dpspeereducators24@gmail.com by 5th October 2025.
 Kindly mention the school name
-- There can be three participants per school / college.
+- Solo Participation: Only solo performances are permitted.
+(There can be three participants from each school)
 - Originality: Choreography must be original or traditional.
 Imitation of film-based or non-classical steps will result in disqualification